canonical/httprequest-lego-provider/charm/docs/explanation/security.md

 ### Loss of data

-- The PostgreSQL database might be destroyed, corrupted, or become inaccessible.
+- The PostgreSQL database might become destroyed, corrupted, or may be destroyed.
-- The Git repository might be destroyed, corrupted, or become inaccessible.
+- The Git repository might become destroyed, corrupted, or may be destroyed.

 #### Best practices